astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The `SQLValueCheckOperator` is simpler than the `SQLCheckOperator` but equally useful.
 It checks the results of a query against a specific pass value, and ensures the checked value is within a percentage threshold of the pass value.
 The pass value can be any type, but the threshold can only be used with numeric types.
 This check is useful for:

-- Checking the row count of a table.
+- Checking the row count of a table within a tolerance threshold.
 - Ensuring all text values in a record or set of records are correct (for example, checking text country codes against numeric ones).

 The task below shows how to use this operator to check the row count of a table within a tolerance threshold: